A Statistical Test for Comparing the Linkage and Admixture Model Based on Central Limit Theorems: Discussion

 Of course, both the Admixture Model and the Linkage Model are simplifications of biological reality.
 This study only addresses the question of which of the two models fits a dataset better.
 It is still an open problem whether either model describes the data appropriately.
 Future work could include goodness-of-fit tests to evaluate whether either model is adequate at all.
 It would also be interesting to compare the performance of different model selection methods, such as cross-validation \citep{anderson2004model}, with the statistical test developed here.

 In this study, we only considered the supervised setting, i.e., the allele frequencies are assumed to be known.
 However, in the unsupervised setting, determining the number of ancestral populations is a major challenge in population genetics \citep{evanno2005, wang2019parsimony, pritchard2000, raj2014, verity2016, alexander2011}.
 So far, none of the existing methods perform well \citep{garcia2020evaluation}.
-A promising approach for the Linkage Model—possibly also applicable to the Admixture Model—could be methods for choosing the order of a Hidden Markov Model (HMM), such as those proposed in \cite{van2008hidden, mackay2002estimating}. \\
+A promising approach for the Linkage Model-possibly also applicable to the Admixture Model-could be methods for choosing the order of a HMM, such as those proposed in \cite{van2008hidden, mackay2002estimating}.

+{Our theoretical results only hold for $M \to \infty$.
+However, there are many attempts to increase the power of the statistical test for smaller values of $M.$ This included bootstrap with Edgeworth expansion \cite{hall1992principles} or the Bartlett correction \citep{Lawley1956, Hayakawa1977, Cordeiro1987}.
+However, the theoretical statements only work for i.i.d. random variables here.
+Extending this theory to the Linkage Model and applying it to our test problem \eqref{def:st} might increase the power of the statistical test.}

 \textbf{Data availability} \\

 The python scripts (application of the statistical test, evaluation of the statistical test and calculation of the variance of the MLEs) are available on \href{https://github.com/CarolaHeinzel/LinkageModel}{GitHub} (\url{https://github.com/CarolaHeinzel/LinkageModel}).\\